msannslee/cmuwork/ProjectFinancialLiteracy.md

 ***SOURCES NEEDED:***
-  - <ins>Auto interest, Mortgage interest, business loans</ins>--black vs white interest rates to define how one obtains collateral. (capital building) <br>
+  <ins>Auto interest, Mortgage interest, business loans</ins>--black vs white interest rates to define how one obtains collateral. (capital building) <br>

-  - <ins>Investment by type</ins>--black vs white investments to bring it home why collateral is important to invest and how investing grows your cash flow. <br>
+  <ins>Investment by type</ins>--black vs white investments to bring it home why collateral is important to invest and how investing grows your cash flow. <br>

-  - <ins>Resources</ins>--because I wont have time to teach a full course this is meant to pique curiosity.
+  <ins>Resources</ins>--because this isnt a full course but instead meant to pique curiosity.